-We determined materiality for the Group to be £25.6m (2023: £21.3m), which is 5% (2023: 5%) of normalised profit before tax.
-Normalised profit before tax is calculated as the sum of the 2024 FMC profit before tax and an average of the IC profit/loss before tax for the past five financial years up to 31 March 2024.
-Our basis for calculating materiality reflects stakeholder focus on the Group as a fund management business and the year-on-year fluctuations within the IC's profit/loss before tax resulting from movements in investment valuation gains/ losses.
+We determined materiality for the Group to be £31.4m (2024: £25.6m), which is 5% (2024: 5%) of normalised profit before tax.
+Normalised profit before tax is calculated as the sum of the 2025 FMC profit before tax and an average of the IC profit/loss before tax for the past five financial years up to 31 March 2025.
+Our basis for calculating materiality reflects stakeholder focus on the Group as a fund management business and the yearon-year fluctuations within the IC's profit/loss before tax resulting from movements in investment valuation gains/losses.
 We believe that normalised profit before tax provides us with an appropriate basis for materiality due to stakeholder focus on the FMC and its contribution to business performance.

-We determined materiality for the Parent Company to be £9.0m (2023: £7.8m), which is 1% (2023: 1%) of net assets.
+We determined materiality for the Parent Company to be £15.7m (2024: £9.0m), which is 1% (2024: 1%) of net assets.

-During the course of our audit, we reassessed initial materiality based on 31 March 2024 normalised profit before tax, and net asset value in relation to the Parent Company and adjusted our audit procedures accordingly.
+During the course of our audit, we reassessed initial materiality based on normalised profit before tax for the year ended 31 March 2025 for the Group, and net assets for the Parent Company and adjusted our audit procedures accordingly.